Albertzue/learning_notes/aws/ANS/keypoint.md

 ### Network firewall:
 An EXTERNAL_NET rule is a predefined variable in AWS Network Firewall's stateful Suricata-compatible rules that represents all IP addresses outside of your specified HOME_NET.
 Network Firewall uses HOME_NET to define your private or trusted networks and EXTERNAL_NET to represent all other public IP addresses.
 Rules using EXTERNAL_NET as a source or destination allow or block traffic from or to the public internet or other external networks.

+### Cloud WAN:
+Segment filters control what attachments can join a segment, not inter-segment communication